AUTOMCAS/CV/README.md

 **Dedicated to learning**

 - I think learning and self development is one of the most important things in life.
 I have always enjoyed finding out about things and how they work and applying this practically.
 - I enjoy sharing my knowledge and strategies with others.
-I get great satisfaction from helping others learn new things,
+I get great satisfaction from helping others learn new things.
 - I recorded some of my experiences in my Makers learning journey [here](https://github.com/AUTOMCAS/learning_journey).

 **Plays well with others**